Call for Abstracts & Roundtables | until 07.10.2024

 Co-Chair: Dr. Barbara Warner, ARL

-• Would you like to discuss methodological and content-related topics?
+- Would you like to discuss your methods and content?

 Open PhD-Workshop